tatsuei/aio-scripts/README.md

 # Scripts
-A collection of powershell and CMD commands
+A collection of PowerShell, CMD, and terminal (*nix) commands

 ## What's in this repo?
 - Batch files for zipping multiple folders (putting the contents into a folder or just straightup zipping the contents )